 Now, this is important because what you want to feel when you reach old age – in my opinion – is the most powerful motivation you can find.

-In coaching, we use a drilling down technique, which means we keep asking more or less the same question until we get to a point where an actionable step is possible.
+In coaching, we use a drilling down technique, which means we keep asking more or less the same question until we reach a point where an actionable step is possible.
 And an actionable step means it is something you can start doing immediately.

 So, this is roughly how it sounds:

-Coach: "What do you think you need to do to feel peaceful at retirement?"
+Coach: "What do you think you need to do to feel peaceful in retirement?"

-Coach: "What do you think will help you end of every day feeling better?
+Coach: "What do you think will help you end every day feeling better?

 Emma: "Planning and completing my to-do list."

-Coach: "What do you need to do to make sure you complete it?"
+Coach: "What do you need to do to ensure you complete it?"